frnmst/mcmc-comparisons/README.md

 2. the probability over samples, to determine the accuracy of the calculations
 3. the probability over running time, to determine convergence

 Normally, the average of multiple runs is done for plots 1 and 2.
-The error bars represent the standard deviation of the values.
+Error bars represent the standard deviation of the values.
 It is also possible to ignore the average and consider only the first run via the `--first-experiment-only` option.